Five Below (NASDAQ:FIVE) Updates FY 2022 Earnings Guidance

 Five Below (NASDAQ:FIVE – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $4.26-$4.56 for the period, compared to the consensus EPS estimate of $4.83.
 The company issued revenue guidance of $2.97 billion-$3.02 billion, compared to the consensus revenue estimate of $3.07 billion.
 Five Below also updated its Q3 2022 guidance to $0.08-$0.19 EPS.

-Several large investors have recently added to or reduced their stakes in FIVE.
-Canada Pension Plan Investment Board grew its stake in shares of Five Below by 93.0% in the 1st quarter.
-Canada Pension Plan Investment Board now owns 193 shares of the specialty retailer’s stock valued at $31,000 after purchasing an additional 93 shares during the period.
-Covestor Ltd grew its stake in shares of Five Below by 108.6% in the 1st quarter.
-Covestor Ltd now owns 582 shares of the specialty retailer’s stock valued at $92,000 after purchasing an additional 303 shares during the period.
-Private Advisor Group LLC bought a new stake in shares of Five Below in the 1st quarter valued at approximately $209,000.
-Creative Planning grew its stake in shares of Five Below by 54.0% in the 2nd quarter.
-Creative Planning now owns 2,165 shares of the specialty retailer’s stock valued at $246,000 after purchasing an additional 759 shares during the period.
-Finally, Healthcare of Ontario Pension Plan Trust Fund grew its stake in shares of Five Below by 793.1% in the 1st quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 1,563 shares of the specialty retailer’s stock valued at $248,000 after purchasing an additional 1,388 shares during the period.
-Institutional investors and hedge funds own 96.51% of the company’s stock.
+A number of large investors have recently bought and sold shares of the business.
+Canada Pension Plan Investment Board lifted its stake in Five Below by 93.0% in the first quarter.
+Canada Pension Plan Investment Board now owns 193 shares of the specialty retailer’s stock valued at $31,000 after buying an additional 93 shares in the last quarter.
+Covestor Ltd raised its holdings in shares of Five Below by 108.6% during the first quarter.
+Covestor Ltd now owns 582 shares of the specialty retailer’s stock worth $92,000 after acquiring an additional 303 shares during the period.
+Private Advisor Group LLC bought a new stake in Five Below in the 1st quarter valued at $209,000.
+Creative Planning boosted its stake in Five Below by 54.0% in the 2nd quarter.
+Creative Planning now owns 2,165 shares of the specialty retailer’s stock worth $246,000 after purchasing an additional 759 shares during the period.
+Finally, Healthcare of Ontario Pension Plan Trust Fund increased its holdings in Five Below by 793.1% during the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,563 shares of the specialty retailer’s stock worth $248,000 after purchasing an additional 1,388 shares in the last quarter.
+96.51% of the stock is owned by institutional investors.

 Five Below, Inc operates as a specialty value retailer in the United States.
 It offers accessories, including socks, sunglasses, jewelry, scarves, gloves, hair accessories, athletic tops and bottoms, and t-shirts, as well as nail polishes, lip glosses, fragrances, and branded cosmetics; and items used to complete and personalize living space, such as glitter lamps, posters, frames, fleece blankets, plush items, pillows, candles, incense, lighting, novelty décor, accent furniture, and related items, as well as provides storage options for the customers room.